CONL Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: Minimal; the fund targets leveraged price exposure rather than income, so any distributions are small and irregular (early 2026).

 If income is your goal, compare CONL against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how CONL's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how CONL's income fits your real portfolio in Walnut.

 The bottom line on the CONL dividend